yawoezunkpe-byte/Faculty-Website/README.md

 To view the website locally, simply open any HTML file in a web browser.
 For more advanced development, you can use a local server.

-## Deployment

-To deploy this website:

-1. Upload all files to your web server
-2. Configure OmniCMS to manage the website
-3. Set up the appropriate permissions in OmniCMS